renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_st, y_st = smote_tomek.fit_resample(X_num, y)
 ```

 This join technique increased the shape to 1704 samples, with equal number of deaths and survivals.
-Let's see how "Age" responded:
+Here "Age" responded with an decrease over the median (44 to 38) and mean (44.5 to 39.9):

 ![image](https://user-images.githubusercontent.com/63553829/93019697-07f80c80-f5af-11ea-92e8-9babb44861aa.png){: .mx-auto.d-block :}